giulioc008/web_application/README.md

 ## How to run the application

-To run the application, use: `uvicorn main:app --reload`
+To run the application, use: `uvicorn app:app --reload`

 ## Check the application